-Pinkerton: The Case for Demanding Covid-19 Reparations from Communist China
+Pinkerton: The Case for Getting Covid Reparations from Communist China

 So for all these reasons, the Biden people don’t wish to poke at Big Panda on the origins of Covid, just as the communist government in Beijing is determined not to allow a real investigation.

 Yet the Biden administration’s motives need not be our motives.
 The rest of us can, if we choose to, assert our right to hold the Chinese Communist Party accountable.
-Still, the question is, how?
+Still, the question is how?

 Damages?
 Reparations?

-If the PRC has done harm to us, and to the world, then human ethics, common sense, and perhaps even international law tell us that it should pay.
+If the PRC has done harm to us and to the world, then human ethics, common sense, and perhaps even international law tell us that it should pay.

 One forceful proponent of this view is Donald Trump.
 Back in April 2020, then-President Trump declared that his administration was “doing serious investigations,” looking at potentially seeking “very substantial damages.”
 Indeed, that same month last year, a Harris poll found that 54 percent of Americans thought that China should pay Covid compensation.